 From its inception, oneM2M considered IoT as a largely distributed system where application level processing could happen at the device, the gateway, the edge or the central cloud level.
 On this basis, the architecture looks the same for device, gateway or cloud deployments of oneM2M.

 As depicted in Figure 3, the Service Layer, is the glue between the network and applications.
-It value is in offloading applications from handling aspects such as protocol conversion, different network types, data collection, security, device management, etc.
+Its value is in offloading applications from handling aspects such as protocol conversion, different network types, data collection, security, device management, etc.